 - In countries where diversity is better established

 If a company meets neither our board gender diversity criteria nor our disclosure requirements, we will vote against the chair of the nomination committee and engage with the company.
-If a company fails one of our criteria, we will engage to explain our policy and vote against the chair of the nomination committee in future years if we see insufficient progress.
+If a company fails one of our criteria, we will engage to explain our policy and vote against the chair of the nomination committee where we have seen insufficient progress.

 - In countries where diversity is less well established